Preamble

 All Bills for raising Revenue shall originate in the House of Representatives; but the Senate may propose or concur with Amendments as on other Bills.
 Any Bill passing one House shall be voted on within the other House within thirty days.

-Every Bill which shall have passed the House of Representatives and the Senate, shall, before it become a Law, be presented to the President of the United States; If they approve they shall sign it, but if not they shall return it, with their Objections to that House in which it shall have originated, who shall enter the Objections at large on their Journal, and proceed to reconsider it.
+Every Bill passing the House of Representatives and the Senate, shall, before it become a Law, be presented to the President of the United States within ten days (Sundays excepted); If they approve they shall sign it, but if not they shall return and veto it, with their Objections to that House in which it shall have originated, who shall enter the Objections at large on their Journal, and proceed to reconsider it.
 If after such Reconsideration three fifths of that House shall agree to pass the Bill, it shall be sent, together with the Objections, to the other House, by which it shall likewise be reconsidered, and if approved by three fifths of that House, it shall become a Law.
 But in all such Cases the Votes of both Houses shall be determined by yeas and Nays, and the Names of the Persons voting for and against the Bill shall be entered on the Journal of each House respectively.
-If any Bill shall not be returned by the President within ten Days (Sundays excepted) after it shall have been presented to them, the Same shall be a Law, in like Manner as if they had signed it, unless the Congress by their Adjournment prevent its Return, in which Case it shall not be a Law.
+If any Bill shall not be returned by the President within ten Days (Sundays excepted) after it shall have been presented to them, the Bill shall become a Law, in like Manner as if they had signed it, unless the Congress by their Adjournment prevent its Return, in which Case it shall not be a Law.

 Every Order, Resolution, or Vote to which the Concurrence of the Senate and House of Representatives may be necessary (except on a question of Adjournment) shall be presented to the President of the United States; and before the Same shall take Effect, shall be approved by them, or being disapproved by them, shall be repassed by three fifths of the Senate and House of Representatives, according to the Rules and Limitations prescribed in the Case of a Bill.

 Any citizen or lawful resident of the United States shall have the right to address, individually or in association with other citizens or lawful resident persons, a Petition to the Congress or the state legislature thereof to assemble on a matter of activity which directly affects them that may reasonably be influenced by the Government.
-Such petitions shall have no less than the equivalent of one percent of the United States population of signatures and no less than one percent the state population for the state legislature.
+Such petitions shall have no less than the equivalent of one thousandth of the United States population of signatures or no less than one hundredth the state population for the state legislature.

 Section 9: Powers of the Congress and not the States